lob/lob-openapi/README.md

 - Drill down into the documentation to make sure that your examples are populating correctly.
 - Run the examples to be sure they are correct.
 - Compare the response you get to the example response.

+## Bundled spec

+A lot of tooling for working with OpenAPI specs does not support the full specification.
+In particular, many tools do not support multiple file specs.
+We maintain a single file 'bundled' version of the spec for use with such tools.
+The bundled version is generated as part of CI/CD, and can be found on github at `dist/Lob-API-bundled.yml` in each branch.

+You can also generate a bundled version locally at any time using `make bundle`.

+The CLI tool used by `make bundle` can do much more than bundle a multiple file spec into a single file.
+It can convert specs between `YAML` and `JSON`, fully dereference a spec, and more.

 ## See also